YutoMizutani/AppInfoFiles/OperantChamberApp/docs/research.md

 ## Connect to external devices

+This app can be connected to the other devices using bluetooth low technology.<br>
-This app can connect to other devices. for iPad to iPhone, iPhone to iPhone, iPhone to Arduino® with extend chambers or feeders.
+Bluetooth LE can connect without authorization, so peripheral devices without knowing when established connection.
+It is easy and suitable for experiment.
+For iPad to iPhone, iPhone to iPhone, iPhone to Arduino® with extend chambers or feeders.

 <br>